 In 1837, Elizabeth Peabody, at 33, had moved back to Salem with her family.
 She befriended a handsome young neighbor named Nathaniel Hawthorne, who spent most of the last 12 years writing in the upstairs bedroom of his family’s house.

 Elizabeth loved his Twice-Told Tales, and promoted his work to Mann.
 She also wrote a glowing magazine review and even sent the book to the poet William Wordsworth, with whom she corresponded.
 Hawthorne’s work got some positive reviews, and he emerged from his seclusion.

 Hawthorne courted Elizabeth– “flamboyantly,” according to Susan Cheever in American Bloomsbury.
 He also courted a woman named Mary Silsbee.
 Elizabeth helped get Hawthorne a job he needed desperately in the Salem Customs House.
 Then Hawthorne threw over Mary Silsbee and the rumor flew around Salem that he would marry Elizabeth.

 Elizabeth later wrote, “Had Hawthorne wanted to marry me he would probably not have found much difficulty in getting my consent.”

-Instead, Hawthorne met and fell in love with Elizabeth’s pretty younger sister, Sophia, who was also living at home in Salem.
+Instead, Hawthorne fell in love with Elizabeth’s pretty younger sister, Sophia, also living at home in Salem.
 Sophia was an artist and an invalid, no doubt because of the mercury and opium with which doctors treated her.
 Hawthorne and Sophia were married five years after they first met, on July 9, 1842.

 13 West Street

 Elizabeth Peabody never married.
 She opened a bookstore and lending library at 13 West St. in Boston.